-As we roll into the second half of 2021, there’s no better time to assess the photos on your website and find ways to level up.
+As we roll into our next quarter, there’s no better time to assess the photos on your website and find ways to level up.
 After all, your website is your primary online marketing hub where your audience can find everything they need to know about your business.
 It works for you 24-7 and even while you sleep.
 How does it get any better than that?

 More than that, photos have a way of captivating your soul, when they are meaningful.
 We’ve all seen those websites where the images stir something deep inside you and awaken a longing for something better.
 They inspire you to take action and explore the possibilities.